PaulCharp/Traffic-sign-recognition-with-a-convolutional-neural-network-built-from-scratch-python/README.md

 (others have found better results by doing this) and we apply histogram Equalization (by spreading values on a bigger range we improve the algorithm's discrimination).
 Then our training set is too little.
 We can expand it by applying some transformations.
 For example prohibited direction are 180° invariant.
 Then we rotate the picture and we created a new ones !!!!
 Some pictures, flipped represent a new sign.
 For example, a sign turn right, flipped become a sign turn left !!!
 In the end every picture is (32 * 32) sized.
-Here's an example of a process picture :
+Here's an example of a processed picture :

 <p align="center">
   <img src="Example of preprocessed picture.png" alt="Example of preprocessed picture"/>